-- 1. The Executive Board shall be composed of: - (a) the Chair of the Authority; - (b) five full-time members; - (c) a representative of the Commission where the Executive Board carries out the tasks referred to in Article 53(4) point (a) to (l).
-The representative of the Commission shall be entitled to participate in the debates and shall have access to the documents pertaining to these tasks only. - 2.
-The Executive Director shall participate in meetings of the Executive Board without the right to vote. - 3.
-The five members of the Executive Board referred to in paragraph 1, point (b), shall be selected following an open selection procedure which shall be published in the Official Journal of the European Union.
+- 1. The Executive Board shall be composed of:

+- (a) the Chair of the Authority;

+- (b) five full-time members;

+(c) a representative of the Commission where the Executive Board carries out the tasks referred to in Article 53(4) point (a) to (l).
+The representative of the Commission shall be entitled to participate in the debates and shall have access to the documents pertaining to these tasks only.

+2. The Executive Director shall participate in meetings of the Executive Board without the right to vote.

+2a.
+Where the decisions referred to in Article 53(2) towards a selected obliged entity are deliberated upon, the member of the General Board in supervisory composition from the Member State where the concerned selected obliged entity is established may participate in the relevant meetings of the Executive Board without the right to vote.

+3. The five members of the Executive Board referred to in paragraph 1, point (b), shall be selected on the basis of merit, skills, knowledge, recognised standing and experience in the area of anti-money laundering and countering the financing of terrorism, and other relevant qualification following an open selection procedure which shall be published in the Official Journal of the European Union.
 They shall be appointed by the General Board based on the shortlist drawn by the Commission.
-The selection shall respect the principles of experience, qualification, and, to the extent possible, gender and geographical balance. - 4.
-The term of office of the five members of the Executive Board shall be four years.
+The selection shall respect, to the extent possible, gender and geographical balance.

+4. The term of office of the five members of the Executive Board shall be four years.
 In the course of the 12 months preceding the end of the four-year term of office of the Chair of the Authority and five members of the Executive Board, the General Board in both compositions or a smaller committee selected among General Board members including a Commission representative shall carry out an assessment of performance of the Executive Board.
 The assessment shall take into account an evaluation of the Executive Board members' performance and the Authority's future tasks and challenges.
-Based on the assessment, the General Board in both compositions may extend their term of office once. - 5.
-The Executive Board members referred to in paragraph 1, point (a) and (b) shall act independently and objectively in the interest of the Union as a whole and shall neither seek nor take instructions from the Union institutions, Union decentralised agencies and other Union bodies from any government or from any other public or private body.
+Based on the assessment, the General Board in both compositions may extend their term of office once.

+5. The Executive Board members referred to in paragraph 1, point (a) and (b) shall act independently and objectively in the interest of the Union as a whole and shall neither seek nor take instructions from the Union institutions, Union decentralised agencies and other Union bodies from any government or from any other public or private body.
 The institutions, bodies, offices and agencies of the Union and the governments of the Member States and any other bodies shall respect that independence.

-- 6. If one or more of the members of the Executive Board, except for the Chair of the Authority, no longer fulfil the conditions required for the performance of his or her duties or has been guilty of serious misconduct, the General Board may, following a proposal by the Commission, remove any of the members of the Executive Board from office. - 7.
-During a period of one year after ceasing to hold office, the former members of the Executive Board, including the Chair of the Authority, are prohibited from engaging in a gainful occupational activity with - (a) a selected obliged entity; - (b) any other entity where a conflict of interest exists or could be perceived to exist.
+6. If one or more of the members of the Executive Board, except for the Chair of the Authority, no longer fulfil the conditions required for the performance of his or her duties or has been guilty of serious misconduct, the General Board may, following a proposal by the Commission, remove any of the members of the Executive Board from office.

+7. During a period of one year after ceasing to hold office, the former members of the Executive Board, including the Chair of the Authority, are prohibited from engaging in a gainful occupational activity with

+(a) a selected obliged entity;

+(b) any other entity where a conflict of interest exists or could be perceived to exist.